akbarazimifar/mofid-react-boilerplate/README.md

 ### Components

 All componennts are there, such as customized `antd` components with `styled-components` which exist in `customized` directory.

+Each component directory, could have a `__test__` directory beside itself and all test files related to that component can be added there.

 ### Constants